darkreader/darkreader/CONTRIBUTING.md

 <h2 align="center">Contributing</h2>

-<p align="center">Contributing to Dark Reader, can be in a variety of ways.
-Proceed reading the <code>CONTRIBUTING.md</code> to learn more about the variety of ways.
+<p align="center">Contributing to Dark Reader can be in a variety of ways.
+Here you can learn more about the variety of ways.
 Thank you in advance for reading this <code>CONTRIBUTING.md</code>.</p>

 ## Sponsor!